Open Accessibility Menu

 Our Mission

-The Pharmacy Practice Residency at Mary Washington Hospital is a one-year training program designed to strengthen the residents’ clinical, communication, and management skills in preparation for a continued career in hospital pharmacy, clinical pharmacy, or pharmacy management.
+The PGY1 Pharmacy Residency at Mary Washington Hospital is a 52-week training program designed to strengthen the residents’ clinical, communication, and management skills in preparation for a continued career in hospital pharmacy, clinical pharmacy, or pharmacy management.
 Our focus is on transitioning residents from students of pharmacy to experienced pharmacists who provide exceptional patient care in an ever-changing profession.
-The PGY1 Pharmacy Residency conducted by Mary Washington Hospital in Fredericksburg, VA has an accreditation pre-candidate status with ASHP.
+The PGY1 Pharmacy Residency conducted by Mary Washington Hospital in Fredericksburg, VA has an accreditation candidate status with ASHP.

 Learning Activities